Free U.S. shipping on orders $45+ · Subscribe & save

 4. Methylliberine (The Fast-Acting Mood Amplifier)

 Methylliberine (sold commercially as Dynamine) is theacrine's faster, shorter-acting cousin.
-Also a purine alkaloid, it hits quickly and clears quickly, typically within 1-3 hours.
+Also a purine alkaloid, it hits within 10-15 minutes and clears within 1-3 hours.
 If you're building a stack of the best nootropics for dopamine, methylliberine serves as the rapid-onset component.

-A double-blind crossover trial published in Nutrients found that methylliberine enhanced subjects' perceptions of energy, concentration, motivation, and mood over time.
-It also improved their ability to tolerate stress.
-The mechanism likely involves adenosine receptor antagonism combined with dopaminergic modulation, similar to theacrine but with a faster onset.
+A double-blind crossover trial published in Nutrients (2023) tested methylliberine in 25 healthy men and women and found that it improved subjective ratings of energy, concentration, motivation, and mood at the 1-hour and 3-hour marks compared to placebo (p ≤ 0.050).
+It also improved stress tolerance without raising heart rate or blood pressure.
+The mechanism likely involves adenosine receptor antagonism combined with dopaminergic modulation, similar to theacrine but with a faster pharmacokinetic profile.

 Where methylliberine really shines is in stacks.
 Paired with theacrine and a low dose of caffeine, it provides the initial kick while theacrine handles the sustained drive.
 Think of it as the first stage of a rocket: it gets you moving fast, then hands off to something with more endurance.